 Built at a cost of $14,000, the cornerstone of the club was laid on July 4th, 1913 by Mr. George T. Van Norman, chairman of the building committee, Charles J. Matthews, club president, and Oliver Randolph Parry, constructing architect.

 Through the years, the clubhouse interior has undergone many renovations.
 The clubhouse of today offers many different venues of hospitality.
 The first floor hosts the golf shop, where golfers can check in for their tee time reservations as well as review the latest and trendiest golf merchandise.
 Next to the golf shop is Hacker’s Pub and Grill, which offers the traditional sports pub atmosphere where golfers as well as the general public can enjoy lunch or dinner in a relaxed atmosphere while watching sports events on five plasma televisions.
-The Windsor Room offers an intimate atmosphere where golf outings, small private parties, business meetings, or bridal/baby showers can be held.
+The Windsor Room offers an intimate atmosphere where golf outings, small private parties, fantasy sports drafts, business meetings, or bridal/baby showers can be held.
 An outdoor patio is accessible from Hacker’s Pub that faces the practice putting green and the 1st tee of the golf course.
 The second floor of the clubhouse plays host to the Manor Room and the Ball Room.
 The Manor Room offers an intimate atmosphere that can host smaller events such as bridal/baby showers, funeral luncheons, christenings, and business seminars.
 The Ball Room is the prime location for wedding receptions, larger private parties, graduation parties, sweet sixteens, etc. Both rooms offer beautiful outdoor decks that allow guests to sit outside and relax as well.